How to Strip Paint From Wood

 Apply Paint Stripper

-Next, apply the paint stripper according to the manufacturer's directions.
-Most products will advise you to brush on the stripper in a very thick coat using brush strokes in one direction.
+First, apply the paint stripper according to the manufacturer's directions.
+Most products will advise you to brush on the stripper in a thick coat using brushstrokes in one direction.
 Remember, the thinner the layer, the less effective the stripper will work.
 Don't skimp on this step.
+You will begin to see results in under 20 minutes.

-If you are using an environmentally-friendly stripper that isn't as potent, or you have a ton of layers of paint to strip, wrap the entire piece in plastic wrap after the first is coat is applied.
-Then, you must wait anywhere from 15 minutes to 24 hours for the stripper to start peeling back the paint.
-We started to see results in under twenty minutes.Continue to 4 of 9 below.
+If you are using an environmentally-friendly stripper that isn't as potent, or you have a ton of layers of paint to strip, wrap the entire piece in plastic wrap after the first coat is applied.
+Wait 15-24 hours for the stripper to start peeling back the paint.

 Wait for Paint to Bubble

-You'll know the first layer of paint is ready to be stripped once you start to see it bubble.
+You'll know the first layer of paint is ready to be stripped once you see it bubble.
 If you have plastic wrap over your wood, slowly peel back a corner to check.
-Once it looks like this photo, it's time for the next step.

 Whatever you do, don't leave the wood too long with the stripper and paint on it.
+When you start scraping, you want the stripper to still be wet to the touch.
 If the stripper and paint dry, they can harden back into the wood and become harder to remove.
-You want the stripper and to still be wet to the touch when you start scraping.Continue to 5 of 9 below.

 Carefully start scraping back layers of paint using a metal putty knife.
 Be careful not to be too aggressive here because you could gouge the wood.
 In most cases, not all the paint comes up with the first pass, and that's okay.
 Don't force it.
 Just scrape back whatever paint comes up easily.

-You might need to add three to four coats of stripper before all the paint is removed.
-A lot will depend on how many layers of paint are on the wood as well as the type of paint and stripper.Continue to 7 of 9 below.
+You might need to add and scrape off three to four coats of stripper before all the paint is removed.
+A lot will depend on how many layers of paint are on the wood and the type of paint and stripper used.

 Clean With Mineral Spirits